viKuo/data-structures-array-list-challenge/README.md

 # Array Lists

 By now you should have a [Fixed Array class](../../../data-structures-array-challenge).
-While Fixed Arrays are a fundamental building block of data structures, they're not always the most convenient.
+Fixed Arrays are a fundamental building block of data structures, but they're not always the most convenient.
+From here on out, if you read the term "array" take it to me "an array with a fixed size."

 ## The Array List

 In this challenge we're going to create an `ArrayList` class.
 An Array List isn't a special kind of array, it's a _list_ of things that uses an array underneath.
+Lists are different from arrays because lists can grow.

+Note: `ArrayList` is a different data structure than a `FixedArray`, there is no inheritance relationship between them.
+It's unlikely you'll be using inheritance in any of challenges.

 The `ArrayList` will be a data structure that allows you to create and add to a List of "infinite" size.
-You won't need to tell the list how many elements it will ultimately contain up front.
+You won't need to tell the Array List how many elements it will contain up front.

-However, your `ArrayList` _will_ use your `FixedArray` class under the hood.
-You'll need to figure out how to make your `ArrayList` grow.
+That said, your `ArrayList` _will_ use your `FixedArray` class under the hood.
+You'll need to figure out how to make your `ArrayList` grow given this restriction.

-Note: `ArrayList` is a different data structure than a `FixedArray`, there is no inheritance relationship between them.

 ## Why is this important?

-Sometimes we can't know how big a collection we need up front, but a typical fixed-size Array forces us to choose a set size when we're writing our code.
+Sometimes we can't know how big a collection of things will be up front, but a standard array forces us to choose a set size when we're writing our code, which presents us with a conundrum.
 We could try and allocate an array that's just _really big_, but we'd be using memory inefficiently, and we still might out grow it.

-If the size of our collection can't be determined at compile time, it's impossible for us to just use a standard fixed-size Array.
+If the size of our collection can't be determined at compile time, it's impossible for us to just use a standard fixed-size array.

 Again, your `ArrayList` will use `FixedArray` underneath, but it will be able to grow to any number of elements.